 (Above) Alex and Jennifer’s beach house kitchen island features a cooktop, wine fridge, and seating

 Concerning costs, Claud says that where you live is as important as what you’re building.
 “A detached single-family home will be different from a condo or townhouse, where costs can skyrocket.”
 He noted that HOAs often require that remodel plans be drawn up by an architect, even in the case of islands and peninsulas.

 Claud estimated that a 5-foot long, 36-inch high peninsula or island using semi-custom cabinets and quartz or solid surface countertops and with no amenities will cost $2,500 to $3,000.
-Amenities such as a sink or dishwasher further drive up the cost.
+Amenities such as a sink or dishwasher add significantly.

 Design professionals rarely consider either an island or a peninsula to be inherently better than the other.
 Instead, it is a matter of your home, the available space within the kitchen, and your taste and desires.
 Either way, you’ll be gaining the kitchen’s most efficient workhorse in workspace and storage.